How to Apply for Federal Student Loans and Parent Loans

 As a borrower, you must repay your student loans.
 If you are experiencing difficulty with your repayment obligation, please contact your servicer as they can assist you with repayment options.

 Federal Parent PLUS Loans – How to Apply

 Parents of dependent undergraduate students may also borrow to help meet the student’s educational expenses.
 The application process is on-line through the Federal Direct Loan Program.
 To learn more about the Parent Loan for Undergraduate Study (PLUS) Program (including program description and eligibility criteria), click here for Program Information for the Parent PLUS Loan Program, or click here for What You Should Know Before You Apply.

 The on-line process is quick and easy.
 You will need your basic identifying information, the amount you wish to borrow, and a federal PIN number.
 You probably already have a Federal PIN number that you used as the “parent” on your son or daughter’s FAFSA application.
 If you don’t have a PIN, or have misplaced it, click here for the pin.ed.gov website.

 If you have everything you need, you are ready to start the application process.
 Please do not apply more than four months (120 days) before your son or daughter is planning to begin classes (or before May 1 prior to the beginning of the new school year), because your application may expire before school starts (and you’ll have to do it over again).

-To apply for a Parent Loan for Undergraduate Study (PLUS), click here to go to the 2015-2016 Application for the Direct Parent PLUS Loan.
-If you have any questions or problems, please call the NCCC Financial Aid Office at 1-716-614-6266 or e-mail us at firstname.lastname@example.org.
+To apply for a Parent Loan for Undergraduate Study (PLUS), click here to go to the Forms tab and select the Direct Parent PLUS Loan Form for the academic year needed.
+If you have any questions or concerns, please do not hesitate to contact the Financial Aid Office by phone 716-614-6266 or email email@example.com